Homepage > Blank IRS Schedule A 990 or 990-EZ Template

 Who needs to file Schedule A?

-Can I amend my Schedule A after filing?
+Can an organization amend its Schedule A after filing?

-Where can I find guidance on filling out Schedule A?
+Where can organizations find additional resources about Schedule A?

 Common mistakes